To enable people to make and act on the best decisions about medicines, health technologies and other options for better heath and economic outcomes.

 As NPS MedicineWise continues to develop new areas of interest and strength, educating people to make the best decisions about medicines and medical tests, we continue to demonstrate the impact of our programs on prescribers of medicines.

-- $75.21 million – reported savings for the PBS, a result of the impact of our seven programs.
+- $73.65 million – reported savings for the PBS, a result of the impact of our eight programs.

-- Choosing Wisely Australia – exceeding expectations with 73% of medical colleges and societies signing up by November 2016.
+- Choosing Wisely Australia – 80% of medical colleges and societies are now participating in Choosing Wisely.

 VentureWise Pty Ltd is an independently run, wholly owned commercial subsidiary of NPS MedicineWise.
 VentureWise was established in 2015 to explore commercial opportunities with pharmaceutical manufacturers, health insurance and other health service providers.